offsecin/infosecblog/_posts/2019-07-05-oscp-experience.markdown

 <p>
  <span style="color:green">
-Today i want to describe how i got my OSCP  Certification delivery on 21th of September,compromising five out of five boxes.
+Today i want to describe how i got my OSCP  Certification in the month of october 2019,compromising five out of five boxes.
 The OSCP journey began when i was in first year of my college.I started practicing on hackthebox after my college.I was hardly able to get 4-5 hours of time to utilize that for cyber security stuffs.Then i continued practicing on there untill i was very sure that i could qualify OSCP.Beacuse i was from a  lower middle class family,i wanted to pass in the very first attempt.Now after two years when i began my third year of engineering i decided to give it a got,meanwhile i had done most of the recommended boxes for OSCP at
  [Vulnhub](http://vulnhub.com) and on [Hackthebox](http://www.hackhtebox.eu).
 </span>